Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Computation of AIR for the fiber-optic channel

 \subsection{Computation of AIR using DBP}

-The traditional approach of computing the AIR is by assuming the AFC to be memoryless\footnote{When the output of the channel $y_i$ at discrete time $i$, given the channel input $x_i$ at time $i$, is independent of channel inputs and outputs at all other times, we call the channel as memoryless.}.
-This assumption is justified by using a post-processing block, such as a DBP block for nonlinear compensation, after the FOC as part of the AFC.
-The output statistics of the FOC and the DBP has been considered memoryless with additive Gaussian noise with the same variance in all dimensions \cite{Secondini2013,Fehenberger2015a}.
-Recently, the correlation between the in-phase and quadrature components was accounted for in the Gaussian assumption \cite{Eriksson2016}.
-In that study, it was shown that significant gains in the AIR are possible depending on the scenarios such as inline dispersion compensation at high powers.
-We will use both these approaches in benchmarking the results.
-As shown in Fig.~\ref{figDiffAuxChanlSDBP}, let $\vecz=[z_1, z_2,\ldots,z_K]$, with $z_i \in \mathbb C$ for $i=1,2,\ldots,K$, be the signal after DBP, matched filtering (MF) and sampling.
+The traditional approach of computing the AIR is by assuming the auxiliary forward channel to be memoryless\footnote{When the output of the channel $y_i$ at discrete time $i$, given the channel input $x_i$ at time $i$, is independent of channel inputs and outputs at all other times, we call the channel as memoryless.}.
+This assumption is justified by using a post-processing block, such as a DBP block for nonlinear compensation, after the fiber-optic channel as part of the auxiliary forward channel.
+The output statistics of the fiber-optic channel and the DBP has been considered memoryless with additive Gaussian noise.
+As shown in Fig.~\ref{figDiffAuxChanlSDBP}, let $\vecz=[z_1, z_2,\ldots,z_K]$, with $z_i \in \mathbb C$ for $i=1,2,\ldots,K$, be the signal after DBP, matched filtering and sampling.
 According to the {data-processing inequality} \cite[Ch.~2]{Cover2006}, the information content of a signal cannot be increased after post-processing and hence we have $I(\vecX; \vecZ)\leq I(\vecX; \vecY)$, where with $p(\vecz)=\int_{\vecx} p(\vecx)p(\vecz|\vecx)\mathrm{d}\vecx$.
-Similar to the lower bound (\ref{eqnIqyxleqIxy}) using AFC, we can define
+Similar to the lower bound (\ref{eqnIqyxleqIxy}) using auxiliary forward channel, we can define

 with $q(\vecz)=\int_{\alpX} p(\vecx)q(\vecz|\vecx)\mathrm{d}\vecx$.
 Using DBP as detector, $q(\vecz|\vecx)$ is commonly assumed to factorize into marginal distributions, i.e., $q(\vecz|\vecx)=\prod_{k=1}^K q(z_k|x_k)$ and $q(\vecz)=\prod_{k=1}^K q(z_k)$.
 By using these factorizations in (\ref{eqnIqzxleqIxy}) and using an equivalent of (\ref{eqnMIMC_qyx}) for $\vecz$ as output, we have